foxiepaws/goattrk2/readme.txt

 v2.69     - Fixed click bug in reSID audio output.
           - Newest reSID-fp code integrated.
           - reSID-fp filter parameters adjustable from the configuration file.

+v2.70     - Hotfix for the new HardSID UPlay/Uno devices from Téli Sándor.